yoheikikuta/resume/README.md

 - Technical Advisor (October 2024 - Present)
   - Acted as a strategic technical partner on topics spanning machine learning, generative AI, and organizational development.
   - Provided strategic and hands-on support in validating AI-related ideas, leading to PoC implementations such as image retrieval.
+- Book Writing Project – Theoretical Foundations of Generative AI (forthcoming August 2025)
+  - Authored a book providing a deep, research-oriented understanding of generative AI by tracing its theoretical underpinnings back to the original foundational papers.

 **Ubie, Inc** (202004 - 202408)
 - Position: Vice President of Engineering (VPoE) (April 2023 - August 2024)